Pratikbhajankar/react-book-grid/README.md

      npm serve-dev

-     server will be  accesible http://localhost:8082/
+     client will be  accesible http://localhost:8082/